pantryos/pantryos/frontend/TEST_SUMMARY.md

 ## Overview

-This document summarizes the testing strategy and current test coverage for the Stok frontend application.
+This document summarizes the testing strategy and current test coverage for the PantryOS frontend application.

 ## Test Structure